Automatic Associate of Arts Degree Awarding

 Will earning an associate degree impact my financial aid eligibility?

 Undergraduates' financial aid eligibility will not be affected by earning the Associate of Arts degree, as long as you are under the 180 credit maximum time limit (MTL).
-Contact the Office of Financial Aid, view your financial aid status, and refer to Satisfactory Academic Progress for information on Maximum Time Limit (MTL).
+Contact the Office of Financial Aid and Scholarships, view your financial aid status, and refer to Satisfactory Academic Progress for information on Maximum Time Limit (MTL).

 Will my student loans go into repayment six months after I earn my Associate of Arts degree?

 No. As long as you are continuously enrolled at least half-time and working on your Bachelor’s degree, earning your Associate of Arts degree will not change your loan repayment schedule.
 However, because loan counseling is required upon completion of any degree, you are required to complete exit loan counseling at www.studentloans.gov.

 Will the Associate of Arts degree appear on my transcript?

 Yes, your Associate of Arts degree will be viewable on your transcript, which you can view on your unofficial transcript.